 Please also be aware that there is a code of practice governing the standards and work of marriage celebrants in Australia.

-If you are just looking for some assistance to write your ceremony or your vows, I also offer these services without actually performing the ceremony for you.
+If you're simply looking for help writing your ceremony or vows, I also offer that as a separate service — without performing the ceremony itself.

 If you are looking for a celebrant please email me and we can have a chat about it what I can offer you!